-- 4. The candidate's file must also contain an unofficial transcript showing: - a) Minimum CGPA of 2.50 on the 4.00 scale on all courses taken locally and/or transferred into the program, no courses incomplete, and no grade lower than "C" (2.0) in professional education (defined as any course with an EDXX prefix), Specialization, or BEd Minor courses; - Successful completion of a minimum of 50 credits that meet program requirements.
+- 4. The candidate's file must also contain an unofficial transcript showing: - a) Minimum CGPA of 2.50 on the 4.00 scale on all courses taken locally and/or transferred into the program, no courses "Incomplete," and no grade lower than "C" (2.0) in professional education (defined as any course with an EDXX prefix), Specialization, or BEd Minor courses; - Successful completion of a minimum of 50 credits that meet program requirements.
 These credits must include all of the following professional education courses:

-Elementary: EDIT 250 Technology Skills for Educators EDCI 234 C&I in Elementary School Physical Education EDCI 318 C&I in Elementary School Language Arts EDCI 336 C&I in Elementary School Fine Arts EDCI 338 C&I in Elementary School Mathematics EDPR 285 Orientation to Teaching EDPS 265 Theories of Development and Learning EDPS 342 Educational Measurements Secondary: EDIT 250 Technology Skills for Educators EDCI 328 Instructional Techniques in Secondary Schools EDPR 285 Orientation to Teaching EDPS 265 Theories of Development and Learning EDPS 342 Educational Measurements AND a minimum of 18 credits in the chosen Specialization and/or BEd Minor.
+Elementary: EDIT 250 Technology Skills for Educators EDCI 234 C&I in Elementary School Physical Education EDCI 317 C&I in Elementary School Reading EDCI 318 C&I in Elementary School Language Arts EDCI 336 C&I in Elementary School Fine Arts EDCI 338 C&I in Elementary School Mathematics EDPR 285 Orientation to Teaching EDPS 265 Theories of Development and Learning EDPS 342 Educational Measurements Secondary: EDIT 250 Technology Skills for Educators EDCI 328 Instructional Techniques in Secondary Schools EDPR 285 Orientation to Teaching EDPS 265 Theories of Development and Learning EDPS 342 Educational Measurements AND a minim um of 18 credits in the chosen Specialization

-Evidence of having satisfied any special concerns previously expressed by the Teacher Preparation Council.
+Evidence of having satisfied any special concerns previously expressed by the Teacher Preparation Council